dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 ```

 This method creates a testing runtime and loads user functions from provided `userClasses`.
-You can optionally provide a [config file](./configuration.md), for example, to use a different database or log level for debugging.
+You can also optionally provide a path to an Operon [configuration file](./configuration.md).
+If no path is provided, the runtime loads a configuration file from the default location (`operon-config.yaml` in the package root).

-For example, let's create a runtime that loads functions from the `Hello` class and use a `test-config.yaml` config file.
+This example creates a runtime that loads functions from the `Hello` class and uses the config file `test-config.yaml`:
 ```typescript
 testRuntime = await createTestingRuntime([Hello], "test-config.yaml");
 ```

 :::warning

-This method will *drop and re-create* a clean Operon system database.
+This method *drops and re-creates* the Operon system database.
 You will lose all persisted system information such as workflow status.
-Therefore, you should not run unit tests on your production database!
+Don't run unit tests on your production database!

 :::